ausdfrost/round_robin_person_decoding/preprocessing/README.md

 Here are my contributions for preprocessing the data...

-1. Convert DICOM data to BIDS format using bids_conversion scripts
+1. Convert DICOM data to BIDS format (/conversion)
-2. Clean-up BIDS data
+2. Clean-up BIDS data (/cleanup)
-3. Finish preprocessing BIDS data in fMRIPrep
+3. Finish preprocessing BIDS data in fMRIPrep (/fmriprep)

 Data is now ready to use!